lsst-tstn/tstn-024/index.rst

      Following the `development guidelines`_ on this package is still recommended (but not as strictly enforced) and code is subject to less rigorous code review.

 Additional details about the classification of different levels of operations can be found in `tstn-010`_, as well as guidelines on how to contribute features to the code base.
+A tutorial on how to write a script in included in the `Examples`_ section.

 .. _ScriptQueue: https://ts-scriptqueue.lsst.io
 .. _SAL Scripts: https://ts-salobj.lsst.io/sal_scripts.html